EuphonistiHack/bassbot/README.md

     https://thetechinfinite.com/2020/07/14/how-to-install-pyaudio-module-in-python-3-0-in-windows/

-The last package to install will be playsound:
+The last package to install will be pygame:

-    pip install playsound
+    pip install pygame

 The above commands should result in all dependent modules being installed.
 In case something is missing, you can try using pip to install them instead: